-Students will submit their thesis proposal/prospectus from EDUC755 or TEAC756 to their advisor for final approval.
-The guiding question(s) must be approved by the advisor before beginning to write the thesis.
+Students will submit their thesis proposal/prospectus from TEAC795 or TEAC756 to their advisor for final approval.
+The advisor must approve the guiding question(s) before beginning to write the thesis.
 Any changes in the thesis topic or guiding question(s) must be approved by the advisor.
 It is essential that the thesis proposal is discussed with the advisor before beginning the research.